Sequence

-A part of an infinite sequence of real numbers (in blue), indexed by a natural number $n$.
+A part of an infinite sequence of real numbers (in blue), indexed by a natural number n.
 This sequence is neither increasing, decreasing, convergent, nor Cauchy.
 It is, however, bounded (by red dashed lines).

-In mathematics, a sequence is an enumerated collection of objects in which repetitions are allowed and order matters.
+In mathematics, a sequence is a collection of objects possibly with repetition, that come in a specified order.
 Like a set, it contains members (also called elements, or terms).
-The number of elements (possibly infinite) is called the length of the sequence.
 Unlike a set, the same elements can appear multiple times at different positions in a sequence, and unlike a set, the order does matter.
-Formally, a sequence can be defined as a function from natural numbers (the positions of elements in the sequence) to the elements at each position.
 The notion of a sequence can be generalized to an indexed family, defined as a function from an arbitrary index set.

 For example, (M, A, R, Y) is a sequence of letters with the letter "M" first and "Y" last.
 This sequence differs from (A, R, M, Y).
 Also, the sequence (1, 1, 2, 3, 5, 8), which contains the number 1 at two different positions, is a valid sequence.
-Sequences can be finite, as in these examples, or infinite, such as the sequence of all even positive integers (2, 4, 6, ...).
+Sequences can be finite, as in these examples, or infinite, such as the sequence of positive even integers (2, 4, 6, 8, ...).

+The length of a finite sequence is defined as the number of elements in the sequence.
 The position of an element in a sequence is its rank or index; it is the natural number for which the element is the image.
-The first element has index 0 or 1, depending on the context or a specific convention.
+The first element typically has index 0 or 1.
 In mathematical analysis, a sequence is often denoted by letters in the form of $a_n$, $b_n$ and $c_n$, where the subscript n refers to the nth element of the sequence; for example, the nth element of the Fibonacci sequence $F$ is generally denoted as $F_n$.

 In computing and computer science, finite sequences are usually called strings, words or lists, with the specific technical term chosen depending on the type of object the sequence enumerates and the different ways to represent the sequence in computer memory.
 Infinite sequences are called streams.